chesterlaw/accent_analyzer/README.md

-# Accent Analyzer
+# Voice Analyzer

-This Rails app is used to analyze accents, by providing a way to define sub-sections of an audio file.
-This allows the user to more efficiently study the specific intonations of a word or phrase when spoken in a certain accent.
+This Rails app is used to analyze voices, by providing a way to define sub-sections of an audio file.
+This allows the user to more efficiently study the specific intonations of a word or phrase when spoken by a certain person, or in a certain accent.

 ## How to use